oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 For NFS/gluster/Posix/local connections a reference to a record in this table is made in storage_domain_static table --> column "storage" holds the connection id.

-For iSCSI, the reference to connection id is made via lun_storage_server_connection_map
+For iSCSI, the reference to connection id is made via lun_storage_server_connection_map table.

 <Category:Feature>